-DETERMINA DETERMINATION: On the basis of this initial evaluation: I find that the proposed project COULD NOT have a sign environment, and a NEGATIVE DECLARATION will be p I find that although the proposed project could have a significant effect in this can the project have been made by or agreed to by the promitting NEGATIVE DECLARATION will be prepared ase because revisions ject proponent.
-A fect on the RT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at lea one effect 1) has been adequately analyzed in an earlier document pursuant applicable legal standards, and 2) has been addressed by mitigation measure based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a sign environment, because all potentially significant effects (an adequately in an earlier EIR or NEGATIVE DECLARATION applicable standards, and (b) have been avoided or mitigular earlier EIR or NEGATIVE DECLARATION, including revision measures that are imposed upon the proposed project, in required.) have been analyzed DN pursuant to ated pursuant to that sions or mitigation K. Z. t and a second s 9/27/2021 Kari Syanetror n, CEQA Coordinator Date ran ovanstioi II, CEQA COOIUII aldi Daid
+DETERMINATION: On the basis of this initial evaluation: I find that the proposed project COULD NOT have a sign environment, and a NEGATIVE DECLARATION will be p I find that although the proposed project could have a significant effect in this count in the project have been made by or agreed to by the promitted NEGATIVE DECLARATION will be prepared. ase because revisions ject proponent.
+A I find that the proposed project MAY have a significant ef environment, and an ENVIRONMENTAL IMPACT REPO I find that the proposed project MAY have a "potentially significant unless mitigated" impact on the en one effect 1) has been adequately analyzed in an earlier applicable legal standards, and 2) has been addressed be based on the earlier analysis as described on attached s ENVIRONMENTAL IMPACT REPORT is required, but it effects that remain to be addressed. vironment, but at least document pursuant to y mitigation measures heets.
+An I find that although the proposed project could have a sign environment, because all potentially significant effects (an adequately in an earlier EIR or NEGATIVE DECLARATIC applicable standards, and (b) have been avoided or mitigular earlier EIR or NEGATIVE DECLARATION, including review measures that are imposed upon the proposed project, required.) have been analyzed DN pursuant to pated pursuant to that sions or mitigation Ku P the 9/27/2021 Kari Svanstron n, CEQA Coordinator Date